max-kryuchkov/SwiftyRedux/README.md

 }
 ```

-The third part is a Reducer:
+And the third part is a Reducer:

 ```
 // SubReducer.swift